-- 5. Click Start. - 6.
-The script output will be shown in the Script Output section.
+- 5. Click Start.

+- 6. The script output will be shown in the Script Output section.

+- If needed, click Clear to delete the existing output data.

-► To manually stop a script:
+- ► To manually stop a script:

 - 1. Choose Device Settings > Lua Scripts.

 - 2. Click the desired script whose state is either 'Running' or 'Restarting.'

 - 3. Click Stop on the top-right corner.

 - 4. Click Stop on the confirmation message.